BensonRen/idlm_Pytorch/forward/README.md

 1. Raw model saving issue solved using torch
 2. Evaluation part finished
 3. Evaluation tested on GPU
+4. Hyper swiping module finished and tested

 ## To dos:

-1. Hyper swiping function transplant from tf version
-2. Tune the model to Christian's accuracy (1.2e-3) using GPU
+1. Tune the model to Christian's accuracy (1.2e-3) using GPU